DistributedCollective/oracle-based-amm/ADD-POOLS.md

 {
     "reserves": [
         {
-            "symbol": "(WR)BTC", // always goes first
+            "symbol": "WRBTC", // always goes first
             "decimals": 18,
-            "address": "" // if empty the token will be created },
+            "address": "" // for WRBTC needs relevant address else if empty the token will be created },
         {
-            "symbol": "ETH",
+            "symbol": "ETHs",
             "decimals": 18,
-            "address": "" // if empty the token will be created
+            "address": "" // for mainnet/testnet deployments we sould have addresses; if empty the token will be created
         }
     ],
     "converters": [
         {
             "type": 1, // 1 for v1 amm pool
-            "symbol": "(WR)BTC/ETH",
+            "symbol": "WRBTC/ETHs",
             "decimals": 18,
             "fee": "0.3%", // always 0.3%
             "reserves": [ // both tokens of the pair should be ERC20 {
-                    "symbol": "(WR)BTC", // always goes first in the pair "weight": "50%",
+                    "symbol": "WRBTC", // always goes first in the pair "weight": "50%",
                     "balance": "0.01" // initial balance amount to be added to the pool },
                 {
-                    "symbol": "ETH", // second pair token
+                    "symbol": "ETHs", // second pair token
                     "weight": "50%",
                     "balance": "0.1167268" // balance BTC * ETH ex_rate, should be set right before deployment }